sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-shell-setupstartpanellinkslink0.md

 `Link0` specifies the path to the first shortcut in the **Start** menu list of most frequently used programs.

 **Note**
-This setting has been deprecated in Windows® 8.
+This setting has been deprecated in Windows 8.
 The information about this deprecated setting is provided for reference only.
 In Windows 8, the **Start** menu list of most frequently used programs is not available.